 When researching borrowing options, you may see products described as either secured or unsecured.

-Secured loans tend to be larger and require an asset for security – such as a house.
-For example, a mortgage is a type of secured loan because the lender is able to sell the property if you’re unable to meet the repayments.
+A personal loan is the most common type of unsecured loan, which you can use to cover the needs above.
+Unsecured loans tend to be for smaller amounts, whereas secured loans tend to be larger and require an asset for security, such as a house.
+For example, a mortgage is a secured loan because the lender can sell the property if you fail to meet the repayments.

 Other types of loans include credit union loans, payday loans and peer-to-peer loans.